Get 30 days of Campaign Donut Free

 After a little bit of research I discovered that anyone, in fact, could have their own branded short URL, including you!

-Selecting Your Desired Custom Short URL
+Choosing A Domain Name for Your Custom Short URL

 When you’re choosing a domain for your primary website it is always preferred to find a .com or .net address.
 When choosing a domain for your custom short URL, it really doesn’t matter what domain extension you use.
 The only preference is to find one that’s short.
 An extension with 2-3 letters is preferable.
+So avoid .online or .cafe or .sports because we’re going for as few characters as possible.

 Visit a domain registrar (in this example we’re using GoDaddy) and start searching for the domain you want to use.